 Common mistake

 Some attorneys count from discharge date instead of filing date, or confuse the different waiting periods for different chapter combinations.
 This error can result in a client spending years in a Chapter 13 repayment plan that can never end in discharge.
 Our screening of 4.9 million cases found 391,951 prior filers discharged with zero eligibility verification.
-In a 7-district sample, 264 were confirmed 1328(f) violations — 114 received a discharge despite the bar.
+In a 7-district sample, 264 were confirmed 1328(f) violations -- 114 received a discharge despite the bar.

-Use the Eligibility Checker
+Use the Full Eligibility Checker

 Related resources